HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-06-05/index.md

 ### OPS Implementation

-OPS System Admins are responsible for granting that access to individuals who require the same access.
+Users possessing the OPS System Admin role are responsible for granting that access to individuals who require the same access.

 This is also partially inherited from cloud.gov and ACF OCIO.